Stardaus/flashcard/SJKC_Fun_Learning_Companion_Phase_1.6-R++.md

 - No rendering of CSV-derived content using `innerHTML`
 - All localStorage writes must be wrapped in error handling
 - CSV input must be validated before persistence
-- IndexedDB may only be introduced when localStorage quota is exceeded

 ---

 ## D5.
 Parent Recovery Controls

-A **Redownload Vocabulary** control must be available in Parent / Configuration mode.
+A **Redownload Vocabulary** control must be available on the main screen.

 Purpose:
 - Recover from corrupted or partial cache